 2. Students of Reserved Categories not being able to cope with the Curriculum:

 The events at IIT Roorkee also shed light on the fact that students from the reserved categories (OBC/SC/ST) are not able to cope with the courses at IITs.
-Experts suggest that admitting these students as lower cut-offs make them vulnerable as there is no reservation within the IITs and these students may find it difficult to clear the exams.
+Experts suggest that admitting these students as lower cut-offs makes them vulnerable as there is no reservation within the IITs and these students may find it difficult to clear the exams.

 In 2016, IIT Roorkee expelled 18 students who had a CGPA below 5, however, the decision was reverted later due to protests.
 It was reported that close to 90% of the students who fail belong to the reserved categories.